 This intermediate course will introduce the student to the history of the beverage industry as well as production and classification of beverage alcohol.
 Furthermore, the student will be introduced to the sales, service and control systems of the beverage industry.
 Responsible beverage service will be stressed.
 The student will have an opportunity to sit for a responsible beverage service certification examination.
-Prerequisite: FM2080 or FM3001.
+Prerequisite: FM2080 or FM3001 or SF1001.
+Quarter Credit Hours 4.5